This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 9. Skills diversity (organizational)

-Skills diversity is often one of the pivotal aspects HR teams focus the most on at the beginning of a hiring process.
-In the workplace, it refers to the variety of skills and competencies a workforce encompasses.
+Skills diversity describes the variety of skills and competencies a workforce encompasses.
 Having a mix of employees with hard and soft skills enables teams to tackle challenges effectively, be innovative, and learn from each other.
 Encouraging skill diversity involves cross-training, diverse hiring practices, and valuing both technical and soft skills.

 10. Neurodiversity